Ceyeborg/.github/README.md

 # Become a leader in industrial AI-based computer vision and automation by taking advantage of our services:</code>

+⭐ Data Matrix and UDI Grading: Meeting GS1 standards for UDI codes enables seamless interoperability between different stakeholders.

 ⭐ Tailored AI-Based Computer Vision Solutions: Enhance your quality inspection processes with our custom AI and predictive solutions.

-⭐Efficient AI Deployment: Optimize AI workloads for seamless integration and performance on edge devices.
+⭐ Efficient AI Deployment: Optimize AI workloads for seamless integration and performance on edge devices.

-⭐Process Control Databases: Ensure seamless traceability and accountability with our robust process control databases, designed to monitor quality determinants.
+⭐ Process Control Databases: Ensure seamless traceability and accountability with our robust process control databases, designed to monitor quality determinants.